dmora127/tutorial-ONT-Basecalling/README.md

 ![nanopore_basecalling.png](.images/nanopore_basecalling.png)

-## Basecalling on the OSPool by Sequencing Channel
+### Basecalling on the OSPool by Sequencing Channel

-When performing simplex basecalling with Dorado, reorganize your raw data by sequencing channel before submitting jobs to the OSPool.
 Each Oxford Nanopore flow cell contains hundreds to thousands of channels that generate independent signal traces, meaning the data in a single POD5 file can be subdivided into smaller, channel-specific subsets.
 By splitting the data so that each channel’s reads are in their own POD5 file, you enable true parallel basecalling: each channel file becomes an independent job that can run simultaneously across hundreds or thousands of OSPool execution points.
 This design aligns with the principles of High Throughput Computing (HTC)—many small, independent jobs working together to accelerate large workflows.
 Channel-level splitting also enables duplex basecalling, which requires organizing data to pair complementary reads, maximizing accuracy and yield.

-Use the POD5 package available inside your `dorado.sif` container to generate per-channel subsets and organize them into a `split_pod5_subsets` directory.
+To split reads by channel, you can use the POD5 package available inside your `dorado.sif` container to generate per-channel subsets and organize them into a `split_pod5_subsets` directory.
 Once subdivided, each new POD5 file can be basecalled individually, dramatically reducing time-to-results while maintaining reproducibility and scalability on the OSPool.

 ## Recommended Directory Structure